medialab/xan/docs/cmd/help.md

 It can also be found online here: https://github.com/medialab/xan/blob/master/docs/moonblade/window.md

+`xan help gradients` will print the reference of all gradients used in visualization commands such as `xan heatmap` or `xan spark`.

 Use the -p/--pager flag to open desired documentation in a suitable pager.